rickhowe/sample/README.md

 #### Keymaps

-These keymaps are used in the [diffchar.vim](https://github.com/rickhowe/diffchar.vim) plugin as well.
+These keymaps are same as those used in the [diffchar.vim](https://github.com/rickhowe/diffchar.vim) plugin.

 * `<Plug>JumpDiffCharPrevStart` (default: `[b`)
 	* Jump cursor to the start position of the previous difference unit